 Practice Areas

 Michał Jochemczak is a partner at Dentons in Poland.
-He heads the Arbitration team and is a member of the Dispute Resolution practice group in the firm’s Warsaw office.
+He heads the Arbitration team in the firm’s Warsaw office.

-With over 20 years of experience, Michał focuses on complex commercial litigation and arbitration, advising a broad range of private businesses.
-His practice covers domestic and international construction projects, real estate transactions, joint ventures, mergers and acquisitions (M&A), corporate law and financial services.
-He regularly advises clients on international civil law matters, particularly those involving jurisdictional issues, the enforcement of judgments, and conflict of laws.
-He is also well-versed in competition law, including corporate and procedural issues.
+He specializes in complex commercial litigation and arbitration, bringing over 20 years of experience to his practice.
+Michał’s work spans domestic and international construction projects, real estate transactions, joint ventures, mergers and acquisitions (M&A), corporate law and financial services.
+He advises on international civil law matters, including jurisdictional issues, enforcement of judgments and conflict of laws, as well as competition law, covering corporate and procedural aspects.

-Michał has earned a strong reputation for representing clients in large infrastructure disputes.
-His practice includes advising and representing both domestic and international clients at every stage of a complex project’s lifecycle, from negotiations and contract performance to contract management, dispute avoidance, and dispute resolution, whether through arbitration or court proceedings.
-His portfolio encompasses a variety of major projects such as LNG terminal, power plants, wind farms, waste-to-energy (WtE) facilities, power stations, electricity lines, railways and roadways.
+Michał has extensive experience in resolving major infrastructure disputes.
+His advises and represents both domestic and international clients at every stage of a complex project’s lifecycle – from negotiation and contract performance to contract management, dispute avoidance and resolution through arbitration or court proceedings.
+His project portfolio includes LNG terminals, power plants, wind farms, waste-to-energy (WtE) facilities, power stations, transmission lines, railways and roads.

-Michał has significant experience in shareholder disputes and post-M&A disputes, representing majority and minority shareholders, investors, founders and corporate boards in high-stakes conflicts over governance, fiduciary duties, shareholder agreements, and equity rights.
-He has successfully advised on disputes involving valuation disagreements, breaches of representations and warranties, earn-out provisions, and contested buyouts.
-His deep understanding of corporate law and the practical dynamics of business relationships enables him to develop creative, client-focused solutions, whether through negotiation, mediation, arbitration, or litigation.
-His approach is characterized by proactive risk management and a clear-eyed strategy for achieving favorable outcomes in some of the most complex and contentious corporate and transactional disputes.
+Michał’s in-depth understanding of both corporate law and the practical dynamics of business relationships enables him to develop creative, client-focused solutions, whether through negotiation, mediation, arbitration, or litigation.
+His approach is characterized by proactive risk management and a clear-eyed strategy for achieving favorable outcomes in some of the most complex and contentious disputes in corporate and transactional contexts.

-Michał also sits also as an arbitrator, having received his first appointment in an international arbitration under the ICC Rules at the age of 30.
+Additionally, Michał also sits as an arbitrator, having received his first appointment in international arbitration under the ICC Rules at the age of 30.

 Professional Memberships